v0LovableBoltWordPressAI DesignVibe Coding

 Every theme generated from an AI design URL includes:

-• assets/css/main.css — All captured CSS: Tailwind output, Lovable/v0/Bolt component styles, custom properties, animation keyframes
+• assets/css/main.css: All captured CSS, including Tailwind output, Lovable/v0/Bolt component styles, custom properties, and animation keyframes

 • Standard templates: index.php, page.php, single.php, archive.php, search.php, 404.php, header.php, footer.php